 More critical issues caused by varnish includes the reduction in lubrication gaps; the incompressible nature of oil is the reason it is used for these high pressure and power applications.
 Lubrication gaps are the pockets of lubricant that prevent direct metal-to-metal contact in the system, therefore preventing wear and extending the lifetime of components.
 If oxidation products begin to deposit in these areas, the amount of lubrication is reduced and the level of wear can drastically increase.

 Figure 3: Example of contaminants in a filter

 Lastly, but just as important, is the obstruction of heat transfer.
 Due to the nature of varnish, it’s solubility in the oil is dependent on the operating temperature.
-At higher temperatures the sludge can remain dissolved, but at lower temperatures it can become free.
-Because of this, varnish will typically deposit on colder surfaces, such as cold elbows in the system, tank walls or any cooling devices.
-If a cooler is subject to sludge build up, the heat exchange capability will be reduced; this will raise the system temperature and further contribute to the oil ageing process.
+At higher temperatures, the sludge can remain dissolved, but at lower temperatures, it can become free.
+Because of this, the varnish will typically deposit on colder surfaces, such as cold elbows in the system, tank walls or any cooling devices.
+If a cooler is subject to sludge build-up, the heat exchange capability will be reduced; this will raise the system temperature and further contribute to the oil ageing process.

 If these symptoms are occurring within a system, what can be done to confirm that varnish is the cause?

 Laboratory testing is the definitive solution to determining whether oxidation products are at fault, and there are a variety of tests to consider.